Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 "I am writting to you to ask you for some information about homeschooling.
 My dad said before we decide on anything I have to get enough information to convince him why I should do homeschooling and what the advantages of my education being better are if I to learn from home and what the best homeschooling programe is to go with."

-I have some excellent books written for parents and teenagers about homeschooling that encourage both to consider education in a wider context than schools tend to - to embrace education as a life long pursuit not aimed at getting a job but at fulfilling one's potential in every direction.
-Look at my Always Learning Books website www.alwayslearningbooks.com.au and go to the pages for Homeschooling The Teen Years, Teenage Liberation Handbook by Grace Llewellyn.
+I've read some excellent books written for parents and teenagers about homeschooling that encourage both to consider education in a wider context than schools tend to - to embrace education as a life long pursuit not aimed at getting a job but at fulfilling one's potential in every direction.
+One of my all time favourites is The Teenage Liberation Handbook by Grace Llewellyn.
 She and a friend also put together another book called Guerrilla Learning.
 They may have been written a couple of decades ago but the information, inspiration and reassurance never get old!

 The number of research studies demonstrating the effectiveness of home learning for academic and social success increase each year.
 For many families the unintended outcomes far outweigh perceived academic benefits.
 These following homeschooling outcomes, combined from national and international research including John Peacock's major Australian study, The Why and How of Home Education in Australia , have been consistently listed: